 1. Riba reflects greed and selfishness

 In conventional finance, all the risk is born by the borrower instead of profit and loss sharing between both the parties.
-Debt is burden on the shoulders of borrower.
-This debt increases due to regular payment of interest.
+Debt is a burden on the shoulders of borrower.
+This debt increases due to the regular payment of interest.